boxblinkracer/phpunuhi/README.md

 ## Import Command

 You can import your translations **from a CSV file** or other supported exchange formats.
-This will automatically update the JSON files that have been assigned to the imported translation set.
+This will automatically update the storage files (JSON, ...) that have been assigned to the imported translation set.

-> It's recommended to use version control (GIT, ...) to verify the changes before approving them.
+> It's recommended to use version control to verify changes, before approving them.

 ```bash
 # import from default format CSV